smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 "You're trying to-"

 "I'm trying to save lives."
 Sisyphus met his eyes steadily.
-"Including yours.
-Because if I'm right about what's happening down there, this palace is about to have a much bigger problem than a civil war."
+"Including yours."

 Theron's hand moved to his sword hilt.
 An old habit when thinking.
 Sisyphus could see the calculation happening behind his eyes.

 "The men need to see you're not afraid," Sisyphus added quietly.
 "They're terrified.
 The workers fled.
 The masons quit.
 Even your guards look ready to run."
 He gestured to the six armed men in the doorway.
-"But if Lieutenant Theron descends into the depths himself, if he faces whatever's down there..."
+"But if their lieutenant descends into the depths himself, if he faces whatever's down there..."

 Understanding dawned on Theron's face.
 Not the understanding Sisyphus intended, but something else entirely.